 Postscript

-On of scale of 0 to 10, how likely is it that you would recommend this blog post to a friend or colleague?
+On a scale of 0 to 10, how likely would you recommend this blog post to a friend or colleague?